 The entire premise might seem like a downer but don’t let that fool you.
 This entry takes everything its predecessor did well and ran with them.
 Banner Saga 2 knows that you’re on an emotional low from Banner Saga 1’s ending, so it’s taking you to an even lower ride.
 It knows that regardless of what happens, you’ll still enjoy everything alongside the beautiful scenery and fantastic soundtrack.

-In fact, everything that made Banner Saga 1 great are still here: its deeply strategic battle system, the branching paths through player choices, the character and resource management, and lots of amusing conversations.
+Everything that made Banner Saga 1 great is still here: its deeply strategic battle system, the branching paths through player choices, the character and resource management, and lots of amusing conversations.
 But Stoic didn’t stop there.
 They brought along some new tweaks that improved quality of life, such as reduced renown costs for promotions and improved training tent functionality.

 Even the battles have evolved.
 You no longer have the same grind of knocking down Dredge endlessly because Banner Saga 2 gives you something else to do.
 These variations still take place in the battlefield, but you now have other tasks aside from eliminating enemy units.
 If you’re not paying attention you’ll actually end up fighting endlessly, which could be good for earning renown but could also wipe out your team.
 Paying attention to text bubbles before and during the battle is paramount, as this could either spell victory or disaster.